Live Rain Radar for Phuket

 Rain Viewer Essential gives you:

-• Rain alerts that trigger before the rain arrives — set the ferry pier, your beach resort, or Chalong Bay and get notified while you can still change your plans
+• Rain alerts that trigger before rain arrives — set the ferry pier, your beach resort, or Chalong Bay and get notified while you can still change your plans

 Track rain in Phuket — free